Student Update

 It is important to review and update your contact information, so we can quickly inform you of campus emergencies, closings, and other important updates.
 Campus Safety Services Quick Links may also be a helpful resource for your campus experience.

-Beginning September 3, all our campus dining locations will be open for business.
+All our campus dining locations are now open for business.
 Find out more about campus dining services, including commuter non-campus meal plans, catering options, and more!

 Long Island